DUznanski/vornmath/README.md

 ## Installing and Using

 Vornmath is a single file, pure Lua library; it does not add any symbols to global.
-Just put it somewhere convenient in your source tree and do
+Just put `vornmath.lua` somewhere convenient in your source tree and do

 ```lua
 local vm = require('vornmath')